arielcheungty/15112020HW---CSS2/README.md

 2.turn background color of all the sibling container(s) of outerContainer in WHITE

 (do the above with ~ and + CSS syntax)

+## Third Task
+1.turn background color of siblingContainer into YELLOW when mouse over the div container

+2.add link in the innerContainer and siblingContainer both link to the siblingContainer2

+3.change color of link active clicking in innerContainer to WHITE

+4.change color of link active clicking in innerContainer to GREENYELLOW

+(do the above without change/add the class/id in the html)